Watch Service & Repair

 Workshop: We maintain 7 unique and highly specialized workstations in our state-of-the-art workshop, each one dedicated to specific functions required to service, repair, and restore your timepiece.
 This allows us to prevent cross-contamination between stations such as dust from grinding or polishing and to also setup each station for its optimum purpose, saving us time, cost, and improving results.
 Each of these stations includes, where applicable, air suction for dust and debris removal, very high-power stereo microscopes, and high intensity lighting.
 Air cleaning and industrial HEPA and fume removal equipment has been installed alongside a broad range of watch and clock-specific ultrasonic and agitation cleaning and drying equipment.

-Knowledge Management: State-of-the-art multi-gigabyte knowledge base developed by us over a period of almost 20 years that allows us to pinpoint key information and knowledge related to optimal approaches to servicing, repairing, and restoring your timepiece.
+Knowledge Management: State-of-the-art multi-gigabyte knowledge base developed by us over a period of over 20 years that allows us to pinpoint key information and knowledge related to optimal approaches to servicing, repairing, and restoring your timepiece.

 Tools and Equipment: We have made a major investment in tools and machinery, including both modern and vintage tools.